After weeks of worshiping online, some United Methodist congregations are beginning to resume in-person services.

 Please note: Those considered at high risk of contracting coronavirus are recommended to refrain from in-person worship gatherings at this time.

-Some congregations will worship outdoors, inviting us to stay in our vehicles and listen to the service on our car radio—similar to the old drive-in movie theaters.
+Weather permitting, some congregations will worship outdoors, inviting us to stay in our vehicles and listen to the service on our car radio—similar to the old drive-in movie theaters.
 We can experiment with honking our horns instead of shouting ‘Amen!’ or applauding.

 Others may ask us to bring a camping chair or blanket to church for worship on the lawn at a safe social distance.
 It can be an adventure!